Technical Assistance - Replication - Nature & Biodiversity and Circular Economy & Quality of Life

 Overview

-The call LIFE-2025-TA-R-NAT-ENV is specifically for LIFE Project Grants (LIFE-PJG) and utilizes a LIFE Action Grant Budget-Based [LIFE-AG] model.
+The call LIFE-2025 is specifically for LIFE Project Grants (LIFE-PJG) and utilizes a LIFE Action Grant Budget-Based [LIFE-AG] model.
 The call is open for submission with a single-stage deadline.
 The opening date is 24 April 2025, and the deadline is 23 September 2025 at 17:00:00 Brussels time.

 The scope of this call is exclusively for proposals aligning with the priorities of the ‘Nature and Biodiversity’ and/or ‘Circular Economy and Quality of Life’ sub-programmes.
 LIFE TA-R projects can co-finance activities that enable and support the expansion and/or replication of results from projects funded by the LIFE Programme or other Union programmes, and facilitate access to other financial instruments for expanding the results of a previous project, contributing to LIFE programme objectives.